LCO or LOC: Which Is Best for High Porosity Hair vs Low Porosity Hair?

 The (L) Liquid in LCO Method

-As with the previous method, the first step should be applying a water-based product, water, or a liquid.
-Distribute the water evenly throughout your hair from the tips to the roots and work it in as evenly as possible.
+As with the previous method, the first step is to apply a water-based product or liquid.
+Distribute the water evenly throughout your hair, from the tips to the roots, and work it in as evenly as possible.

 The (C) Cream in LCO Method